 Moving to Los Angeles showed me something really interesting about “confidence.”

-Growing up, we’re taught to aspire to be the former.
+All growing up, we’re taught to aspire to be the former.
 The advice we’re given is that we should buy really nice clothes, “dress the part,” and let our outward appearance be the thing that signifies our confidence.
 In reality, this is actually poor advice — and anyone who is anyone can spot the difference.

 It’s really not about how you present yourself on the surface.